dauwhe/pdm/README.md

 ## Audio Books

 Can we use a similar data model for audio books?
-In a packaged audio book, we don't really have a use case for direct display on the web, so we don't need HTML.
+In a packaged audio book, we don’t really have a use case for direct display on the web, so we don’t need HTML.
 [Blackstone Audio](https://github.com/blackstoneaudio/audiobook-spec) proposed a simple model using YAML; perhaps that could be slightly rewritten to be not-incompatible with WAM, and use some of the same ideas as WPUB.

-I've flattened their structure a bit, and renamed some things.
-Their full example also includes a lot of additional information that should be expressible in this model, but I've removed to show a simpler example.
+I’ve flattened their structure a bit, and renamed some things.
+Their full example also includes a lot of additional information that should be expressible in this model, but I’ve removed to show a simpler example.

 ```yaml
 type: audiobook